Karla278/HOROSCOPE/README.md

 The horoscope may not have scientific accuracy but it can make you wonder about your decisions and life, it can also provide you motivation to accomplish those projects you´ve left aside, or help you settle down when you´re feeling lost and in crisis.

-This program generates specific predictions, advises and recomendations based on the zodiac sign of the user.
+This program will simulate a horoscope consultation.
+The user will enter personal information such as their name, birth date, birthplace, and current mood.
+The program will automatically determine the user's zodiac sign based and generate personalized predictions, advice, and recommendations related to  love, friendships, studies, work, and personal well-being.

+In addition to the basic horoscope reading, the program will include extra features.
+The user will be able to:
+- Request multiple horoscope consultations.
+- Receive mood-improvement suggestions.
+- Check zodiac sign compatibility with another person.
+- View statistics about previous consultations.
+- Access a history of their past consultations using their name.
+- Receive randomly generated messages to make each consultation unique.

 Algorithm:
 1. Ask for personal data, meaning name, birth date, birth place and mood.
-2. Determine zodiac sign
+2. Determine the user´s zodiac sign
-3. Asign diferent predictions, advises, recomendations to each sign
-4. Acording to the zodiac sign given choose a prediction, advise and recomedation between the available
-5. Give the option to make another consultation, advise to improve the mood, show sign compatibility or show some statistics about signs
-6. Keep track of the consultation that can be later called with the name of the user
+3. Load the predictions, advice, recommendations, and compatibility data related with that sign.
+4. Randomly select the messages.
+5. Display the horoscope results to the user.
+6. Save the consultation in a file.
+7. Provide additional menu options: new consultation, mood advice, sign compatibility, consultation history, statistics.
+8. Repeat until the user chooses to exit.